Skip to content

 Minimum Admission Requirements

-• Bachelor's degree in a science discipline, health sciences, engineering or law from a regionally accredited college or university in the United States, or its equivalent from a foreign institution
+• Bachelor's degree from a regionally accredited college or university in the United States, or its equivalent from a foreign institution

 • A minimum 3.0 grade point average (on a 4.0 scale) for the last graded 60 semester credits or 90 graded quarter credits